• Skip to primary navigation

 Instructions

-2. Cut each pear in half and slice a small piece off the bottom of each pear so they lay flat in baking dish.
+• Cut each pear in half lengthwise and lay pear halves skin-side down in the baking dish.
+If needed, slice a small piece off skin-side so the pears lay flat in the baking dish.

-3. With small spoon, scoop out the seeds in the middle of each pear slice.
+• With small spoon (or melon baller), scoop out the cores / seeds in the middle of each pear half.

 Baked Pears with Cardamom Cream | cookinginmygenes.com

-5. Divide oat mixture between four pear halves and drizzle each pear half with 1 tbsp maple syrup.
+• Divide the oat mixture between four pear halves, spooning into the scooped out center of each pear.
+Drizzle each pear half with 1 tbsp maple syrup .

 Reader Interactions